uio-bmi/IN-BIOSx000/index.md

 The course is offered by the Department of Informatics and the Department of Biosciences at the University of Oslo (UiO) in collaboration with external contributors.
 It is partially funded by the [**NORBIS, the national research school in bioinformatics, biostatistics and systems biology**](https://norbis.w.uib.no/genome-sequencing-technologies-assembly-variant-calling-and-statistical-genomics-2/).

-This course consists of two weeks of lectures and practicals, and a home exam with oral presentation and questioning, and a digital written exam.
+This course consists of two weeks of lectures and practicals, a home project with an oral exam presentation, and a digital written exam.

 ## Audience

 The course is open for master and PhD students at UiO, as well as to PhD students registered through the NORBIS national research school.
 To earn credits for the course, PhD students from other institutions than UiO must obtain the status as a [visiting PhD candidate](https://www.mn.uio.no/english/research/phd/educational-component/visiting-phd.html) at the UiO Faculty of Mathematics and Natural Sciences.
 Applications may be submitted starting 15 June 2022 and must be submitted by 1 August 2022.
+A maximum of 30 students in total will be admitted to the course.

+## Course content

+The course provides knowledge of sequencing technologies and hands-on experience with the analysis of data from several sequencing platforms and for various applications.
+The two main applications that will be covered are de novo genome assembly and variant calling (SNPs and structural variants), while other aspects like control of quantity and quality of data will also be included.
+Furthermore, the course will show how to use statistical genomics to analyze features of annotated genomes.

+## Learning outcome

+After completing this course, you will:

+* understand the differences, benefits and drawbacks of the most current high throughput sequencing (HTS) technologies, and be able to decide which platform to use in what way for the different applications of HTS
+* be able to evaluate data quality and quantity as well as perform bioinformatics analysis, both on the command-line and through web-based frameworks, with data tailored towards applications like genome assembly and variant calling
+* know the algorithms and statistical methods involved in sequence alignment, mapping, assembly and variant calling
+* understand how to apply statistical methods to analyse relationships between annotated features on genomic tracks
+* be able to report on bioinformatics analysis in such a way that the methods used and steps taken are transparent, thus enhancing reproducibility
+* be aware of, and know to deal with, the ethical and data-sensitivity issues surrounding sequencing data derived from human subjects
+* be able to critically evaluate, validate and judge the results of bioinformatics analysis of HTS experiments in terms of underlying assumptions, reliability, sensitivity and specificity, and evaluate their value for answering biological questions

 ## Location